-The National WWII Museum is now open with safety measures in place, including advance online ticket purchases, capacity controls throughout pavilions and galleries, and enhanced sanitizing and cleaning protocols.
+The National WWII Museum is open with safety measures in place, including advance online ticket purchases along with enhanced sanitizing and cleaning protocols.

-To help ensure public safety and avoid crowds, timed ticket purchases will be required.
-It is strongly recommended that visitors pre-purchase Museum admission online in advance.
+To help ensure public safety and avoid crowds, it is strongly recommended that visitors pre-purchase and Museum Members reserve admission online in advance.
 Tickets are now available for advanced purchase.
+For Member reservations, click here.

 This page will help visitors understand what to expect when visiting the Museum.